 Application and assessment

-The deadline for the call was January 9, 2023
+The deadline for the call is Sunday, January 19, 2025.

 All candidates have to fill in the application form.
 Maximum 40 mentees will be selected by the Working Group for Equal Opportunities in the ETH Domain; candidates will receive confirmation of their selection during the 2nd half of March.

-The assessment of acceptance of your application will be based on the quality and completeness of the application, your motivation and objectives, and the predicted positive impact of the mentoring for your career development.
+The assessment of acceptance of your application will be based on the quality and completeness of the application, your motivation and objectives, and the predicted positive impact of the mentoring for your career development.10

 Events - Save the Dates: